 We know that much of the evidence that can tell us how the accident happened is under the control of the trucking company.
 So we take quick action to preserve this evidence before it is lost or destroyed.

-In Lafayette, the trucking industry is big business moving big cargo.
-The city is home to one of the world’s largest semi truck-trailer manufacturers as well as a producer of large diesel and natural gas engines and a major auto maker.
+In Indiana, the trucking industry is big business moving big cargo.
+Lafayette is home to one of the world’s largest semi truck-trailer manufacturers as well as a producer of large diesel and natural gas engines and a major auto maker.
 This means the type of evidence we collect for your case may include: